silinternational/speed-snitch-admin-ui/README.md

 # Build for deployment

 1. Review Environment settings.
-1.  `make dist` will produce a docker image with the production-ready app in the image's `/data/dist` folder.
+1.  `make dist` will produce the production-ready app in the project root's `dist` folder.